zbwglory/MV-release/README.md

-Dear all,

-This is the code we used to extract Motion Vector from Videos.
+This is the code for testing part of our CVPR code and etc..
 To run the code, you need to install ffmpeg and opencv 2.4.11.

 We have attached a modified version of ffmpeg 2.7.2 on the code package.